YASH-MOHARIR/Guessmetry/README.md

 #### Gameplay Instructions

 **Starting the Game:**

 1. When you open the app in a Reddit post, you'll see the home screen with the game title "Guessmetry"
 2. If you're logged into Reddit, you'll see a personalized greeting with your username
 3. Read the brief instructions explaining the gameplay concept
 4. Click the orange "Play" button to start a new game session
-5. The game will initialize your session and load the first prompt
+5. The game will initialize your session and automatically load the first prompt

 **Round Flow (repeats for each prompt):**

+The game cycles through three phases for each round:

 **Phase 1 - Display Phase (5 seconds):**

-- A geometric description appears on screen in large text (e.g., "A circle on top of a rectangle")
+- A geometric description appears on screen in large, readable text (e.g., "A circle on top of a rectangle")
 - Read and memorize the description carefully
 - Watch the orange countdown timer showing remaining seconds
 - The instruction "Memorize this description!" appears below the prompt